Amandinh0/aman-ctri.tech/README.md

 # Personal Portfolio

 A modern, responsive personal portfolio website built with Next.js and TypeScript, featuring Markdown files for content management.
+Try out the Tech Hangman game at the top - a fun twist on the classic game with programming languages and tech concepts! 🎮 Can you achieve a perfect score? 🏆

 ## 🚀 Tech Stack